 Some of the benefits of the VA Mortgage Loan Program are:

-- The VA Mortgage Loans is guaranteed for no money down up to $484,350
+- The VA Mortgage Loans is guaranteed for no money down

 - No monthly mortgage insurance (PMI) is required

 - Many VA Mortgage Loans are assumable

 - It is easier to qualify for a VA Loan than a conventional loan

 You do not have to put any money down to qualify for a VA Home Mortgage Loan.
 If the seller agrees to pay the closing costs, you may be able to purchase the home with no out of pocket costs.
 The loan and sales contract can be set up so that the VA Home Mortgage Loan cover 100% of the selling price and the seller covers the closing cost.

 The Veterans Administration assesses a Funding Fee to all VA loans between .5% and 3.
 In an FHA mortgage the customer must put at least 3.5% of the loan amount.
 The fee is added into the amount of the loan to be paid over the life of your VA home mortgage loan.
 The VA Funding Fee replaces the much higher priced Mortgage Insurance required when you get a conventional home loan.
 If you are a Disabled Veteran, you may qualify to get the fee waived completely.